Healing happens in relationship

 I was confused.
 PTSD is for war veterans, right?
 This news just brought me so many more questions.
 I began the work of healing and was thrown into chaos.
 I survived, kept picking myself back up, and continued to seek the answers I needed.
 So many of the resources I found said there is no cure.
 It's something you live with forever.
 I could never fully buy that.
 I sought therapist after therapist, each one offering some help in their own way but it was never enough to answer my questions.

 I joined the Army as a flute player and served in South Korea and El Paso, TX.
 I married, I divorced.
 I adopted a vegan diet for three years and became certified in plant-based nutrition.
 I fell in love again and had two natural home births.
 I completed my graduate degree.
 I went into private practice so I could have the flexibility to be with my children.
+All the while I was seeking answers, reading books, listening to podcasts, falling down internet rabbit holes in search of the information I needed.
 I followed my heart's urging to dive into a 6-month yoga teacher training, and finally emerged from all of this experience empowered with the answers I had been seeking:

 Healing is possible.